 Bearer parameter of the

 Note that permanent tokens are inherently less secure than temporary access tokens used in OAuth 2.0 authorization.
-If security is a concern, we recommend that you register your application in Space and use one of the standard OAuth 2.0 authorization flows.

 You can use two types of permanent token for application authorization: